Engee documentation

 Details

-Select Error to stop the simulation when the block uses values outside the provided data range.
+Select a value Error to stop the simulation when the block uses values outside the provided data range.

-If the Leakage and friction parameterization parameter is set to Tabulated data - torque and speed, this parameter also checks if the block is running in the NaN value range.
+If the Leakage and friction parameterization parameter is set to Tabulated data - torque and speed, then this parameter also checks whether the block is working in the range of values .
+NaN.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization to one of the values:
+To use this parameter, set the Leakage and friction parameterization parameter to one of the following values:

 • Tabulated data - volumetric and mechanical efficiencies;